roebel/MBExWN_Vocoder/README.md

 This research was funded by ANR project ARS, grant number ANR-19-CE38-0001-01 and computation were performed using HPC resources from GENCI-IDRIS (Grant 2021-AD011011177R1).

+Thanks to

+- [TensorflowTTS](https://github.com/TensorSpeech/TensorflowTTS) from which the MBExWN implementation has gathered an initial version of the PQMF implementation in `MBExWN_NVoc/vocoder/model/tf_preprocess.py`.

+- [Magenta DDSP](https://github.com/magenta/ddsp) from which the MBExWN implementation has gathered the method `PulseWaveTable.stable_cumsum_and_wrap` in `MBExWN_NVoc/vocoder/model/tf_wavetable.py`.

 <a name="S4-4"></a>
 ### 4.4 ChangeLog